Newborn Essentials 2023: Your Ultimate Baby Checklist

 Description

-Streams HD video with night vision and two-way audio over your phone, meaning you can both hear
+Streams HD video with night vision and two-way audio over your phone, meaning you can both hear your child and speak to them.
+You can hear and see your child from anywhere thanks to the Owlet Cam.

 Pros

-• Features a mounting kit with cable guards.
+• Mounting kit with cable guards

-• Live stream from anywhere via the Owlet app.
+• Live stream from anywhere via the Owlet app

 Cons